 Bluetooth audio codecs

 Bluetooth audio codecs don't have to be Bluetooth only.
-They are encoding and decoding instructions that the right coder and decoder use to take raw audio, turn it into something better for transmission, then turn it back into raw audio once it reaches your headphones.
+They are encoding and decoding instructions that the right encoder and decoder use to take raw audio, turn it into something better for transmission, then turn it back into raw audio once it reaches your headphones.
 You can't play any audio without the right coder and decoder, so support for audio codecs is pretty important.

 You'll usually find information about what codecs a pair of headphones can use in the box they came in, and you'll find information about the codecs your phone can use in the manual or on the manufacturer's website.

 - SBC (Subband Coding) This is the default A2DP codec and the minimum required for stereo audio.
 Every stereo Bluetooth device must support SBC because it's the failsafe fallback if no other codec matches both the source and destination hardware.
 It provides an uncompressed stereo audio stream up to 328kpbs at 44.1 kHz.
 Because it's not compressed there is no need for the target (your headphones) to decompress it.
 It does tax Bluetooth's limited bandwidth and is subject to skipping or buffering (depending on your source) when conditions aren't ideal.
-There are several "levels" of SBC (low, medium, and high) and the quality is determined by the source device.
+There are several "levels" of SBC (low, medium, and high), and the quality is determined by the source device.

-- AAC (Advanced Audio Coding) This is the same AAC encoding you'll find for music that's not streamed wirelessly, and is what iTunes uses.
+- AAC (Advanced Audio Coding) This is the same AAC encoding you'll find for music that's not streamed wirelessly and is what iTunes uses.
 It provides better audio than MP3 compression at the same bitrates and can rival lossless files in quality.
 Most headphones don't include AAC, but high-end models designed for use with the iPhone or iPod will, and they transfer data at 250 kbps.

 - aptX aptX is a proprietary audio codec developed in 2010 by APT (hence the name) to provide higher quality audio than SBC can deliver.
-It encodes a CD-like quality (16-bit / 44.1kHz) audio stream using more efficient audio encoding (compression, much like the .mp3 codec) and a higher data transfer rates of 352kbps. aptX is not required for stereo audio, and you'll find a lot of equipment doesn't include it.
+It encodes a CD-like quality (16-bit / 44.1kHz) audio stream using a more efficient audio encoding (compression, much like the .mp3 codec) and a higher data transfer rate of 352kbps. aptX is not required for stereo audio, and you'll find a lot of equipment doesn't include it.

 - aptX LL This is a version of the aptX codec designed for especially low latency.
-It's used in devices like gaming headsets that value low latency over quality, but still provides audio comparable to SBC. aptX LL can transmit stereo audio with latency as low as 32 milliseconds, which is faster than we can process so it appears to be latency-free.
+It's used in devices like gaming headsets that value low latency over quality but still provides audio comparable to SBC. aptX LL can transmit stereo audio with latency as low as 32 milliseconds, which is faster than we can process, so it appears to be latency-free.

-- aptX HD This is a version of the aptX codec that uses newer and better compression methods and higher data transfer rates (576kbps) to deliver 24-bit / 48kHz stereo audio. the compression algorithms have been designed to inject very little noise, and aptX HD streams approach lossless hi-resolution audio in quality. aptX HD is fairly new and not very many devices support it, though this will most certainly change.
+- aptX HD This is a version of the aptX codec that uses newer and better compression methods and higher data transfer rates (576kbps) to deliver 24-bit / 48kHz stereo audio. the compression algorithms have been designed to inject very little noise, and aptX HD streams approach lossless hi-resolution audio in quality. aptX HD is fairly new, and not very many devices support it, though this will most certainly change.

 Audio file types

 There are hundreds of audio coding formats.
 Some are specialized, like aptX for Bluetooth or ATRAC for the PlayStation or Walkman, but there are a handful of standards you'll find on portable devices like your phone.
-Most of the time the format defines the file type — MP3 format audio uses a .mp3 file extension, AAC audio uses a .m4a file extension and so on.
-Audio coding formats need to be supported by the player software, not your device itself, but for many your device must have a license to use them.
+Most of the time, the format defines the file type — MP3 format audio uses a .mp3 file extension, AAC audio uses a .m4a file extension, and so on.
+Audio coding formats need to be supported by the player software, not your device itself, but for many, your device must have a license to use them.

-- Vorbis/Ogg Ogg is an open source container format that can multiplex independent streams for audio, video, text (subtitles and lyrics), and metadata.
+- Vorbis/Ogg Ogg is an open-source container format that can multiplex independent streams for audio, video, text (subtitles and lyrics), and metadata.
 It can house numerous audio coding formats, but the most popular one you'll see on your phone is Vorbis.
-Vorbis is an open source audio format that can encode source material from 8kHz to 192kHz with a maximum of 255 channels and create output files between 45 and 500kbps.
-Files with the extension .ogg are native to Android and play through the systems default player or any number of third-party players.
+Vorbis is an open-source audio format that can encode source material from 8kHz to 192kHz with a maximum of 255 channels and create output files between 45 and 500kbps.
+Files with the extension .ogg are native to Android and play through the system's default player or any number of third-party players.

 - WMA (Windows Media Audio) WMA is an audio codec that's actually four separate audio codecs: WMA, WMA Pro, WMA Lossless, and WMA Voice.
-WMA was developed by Microsoft to compete with MP3 and covers the spectrum from single-channel mono audio with WMA Voice (it's actually important to handle this type of audio in a special way) to 24-bit / 96kHz using 6 discrete channels.
+WMA was developed by Microsoft to compete with MP3 and covers the spectrum from single-channel mono audio with WMA Voice (it's actually important to handle this type of audio in a special way) to 24-bit / 96kHz using six discrete channels.
 The compression ratio for music varies between 1.7:1 and 3:1.
 All WMA-encoded files carry the .wma extension and are supported by third-party players.